jareiko/meteor-asteroid/README.md

 Quick Start
 -----------

-    Ents = new Meteor.Collection("ents");
+    BotDocs = new Meteor.Collection("bots");

-    myES = new Asteroid.EntitySystem("ents");
+    Bots = new Asteroid.EntityCollection(BotDocs);

+    function BotComponent(doc) {
+      this.doc = doc;
+    }

-    myES.registerComponent("robot", {
+    BotComponent.prototype.advance = function(delta) {
-      added: function(ent, params) {
-        if (params) this.name = params.name;
-      },
-      advance: function(ent, delta) {
       // Move forward!
-        ent.componentData('transform').pos[0] += delta;
+      this.doc.pos[0] += delta;
     }
-    });

-    myES.setCollection(Ents);

-    myES.createEntity({ robot: { name: "R2-D2" } });
+    // An EntitySystem will call advance() automatically on the server. myES = new Asteroid.EntitySystem();
+    myES.addEntityCollection(Bots);

+    Bots.create();

 Details
 -------

+### `EntityCollection`

-    new Asteroid.EntitySystem(name);
+    new Asteroid.EntityCollection(name);

-Creates an `EntitySystem` publishing to the `name` collection on the client.
+Creates an `EntityCollection` publishing to the `name` collection on the client.

 This can be the same as the backing collection name, as in the quick start example.
 You can also use a different name if you prefer.

-    es.advance(delta);
+    entityCollection.advance(delta);

-Advance `EntitySystem` state by `delta` seconds.
+Advance `EntityCollection` state by `delta` seconds.
 This should be called once per frame on the client to perform predictive simulation.

 Currently, a 0.2s advance interval will be set up automatically on the server.

-    es.registerComponent(name, handlers);
+    entityCollection.addComponent(constructor);

+Add a component to this collection.
+Each document will have a component instance created for it via `new constructor()`.

-Register a component called `name`. `handlers` is an object which may have some or all of the following methods:
+Components may have the following methods:

-    created: function(ent, params) {}  # Called on creation by createEntity().
-    added: function(ent) {}            # Called after creation, or after loading from the DB.
-    removed: function(ent) {}          # Called just before this entity is removed.
-    advance: function(ent, delta) {}   # Called to perform regular update logic.
+    component.advance(delta);  # Called to perform regular update logic. component.removed();       # Notifies the component that its entity has been destroyed.
-    publish: function(ent) {}          # Called to determine what data to send to the client.

-These methods are called with the component field bound as `this` and the entire entity document passed as `ent`.

-`publish` is called after each `advance` cycle on the server.
-It may return an object representing the component's state which will be published to the client.
-If it returns a falsy value then nothing is sent for that component during that frame.

-    es.setCollection(collection);

-`collection` is a Meteor.Collection instance.
-This should be called after registering all components.
-It will load all documents with `find()` and call `added()` on components as necessary.

-    es.createEntity(componentParamsMap);

-Create a new entity.
-For each key in `componentParamsMap`, find the component with a matching name and call `created()`, passing the value as `params`.
-After all components have been `created()`, each component's `added()` method will be called.
+    ec.create();

+Create a new entity and return its document.

+In future this may return some kind of Entity type which wraps the document and its corresponding component instances.

+    ec.getComponent(constructor, _id);

+Return the matching component instance for the entity with the given `_id`.

+You need to pass a reference to the same constructor function as was passed to `addComponent`.
+In future it may be possible to assign names to components for easier access.

+### `EntitySystem`

+    new Asteroid.EntitySystem();

+Creates an `EntitySystem`, which manages `EntityCollection`s.

+    entitySystem.addEntityCollection(entityCollection);

+Attach an `EntityCollection`.

+    entitySystem.advance(delta);

+Calls `advance` on all attached `EntityCollection`s.

-On subsequent restarts when the entity is loaded from the DB, only `added()` will be called.
+On the server, this will be called automatically every 0.1s.

-Currently, a default component `transform` is also added, which sets `pos: [ 0, 0, 0 ]`
-by default, and publishes and persists this value.
+This is not yet configurable.

 Notes
 -----

-An entity's components are determined by its document fields.
-For example, this entity:

-    {
-      "_id": "xyz',
-      "transform": {
-        pos: [ 0, 0, 0 ]
-      },
-      "flying": {},
-      "robot": {}
-    }

-will have its behavior controlled by the `flying` and `robot` components.
-`transform` is a built-in component which currently just creates a `pos` array.
-Fields that do not correspond to any registered component (such as `_id`) are ignored.

-`EntitySystem` runs on both client and server, but the server is authoritative.
+Entities are simulated on both client and server, but the server is authoritative.

+Any data that should be persisted to the DB or published to the client should be included in the entity document.
+Components may maintain their own state outside of the document, but it will be lost on page reloads or server restarts.

-Client-driven changes to entity state, such as controlling a game character, should be made via Meteor's RPCs called "methods".
+Client-driven changes to entity state, such as controlling a game character, should be made via Meteor [Methods](http://docs.meteor.com/#methods_header).

-Advance rate can be controlled independently on server and client.
+Advance rate can be different on server and client.
 Typically the client should call es.advance once per frame for smooth animation, while the server will advance at a fixed interval.

-`EntitySystem` maintains an in-memory entity cache.
+`EntityCollection` maintains an in-memory entity cache.
 On the server, this data can be persisted back to the database at configurable intervals, although currently Asteroid uses a random strategy.
 Entity deletion always results in immediate removal from the database.